 "I have testimonies of football stars Pele, Diego Armando Maradona, David Ospina, James Rodriguez and international referees who examined the videos of the game between Brazil and Colombia."

-Colombia lost the quarterfinal 2-1 to host Brazil, which went on to suffer a heavy defeat to eventual winner Germany in the last four.
+Colombia lost the quarter-final 2-1 to hosts Brazil, who went on to suffer a heavy defeat to eventual winners Germany in the last four.

-Jimenez says he will donate any damages he wins to a government program supporting children in Colombia.
+Jimenez says he will donate any damages he wins to a government programme supporting children in Colombia.